Daniele-R/Intro-to-Microcontrollers/README.md

 Joy, happiness, what else to say.
 Now we were actually doing something that could be translated to "industry" as we stopped using assembly for that old-ass chip and did some basic embedded programming in C. NOW WE WERE TALKING.

 ## Notes
 - Please, if you seeing this, disregard the CHAOS of the code.
 I literally rushed every class to get it done and get out of there as I wanted to go home.
-I might or might not pass the code through GPT to make it look nice and clear.
+Those that are 1 piece of code was re-written in a proper way by GPT, those that are multiple files were not.
+Please, do not judge me for this.
 - The project was divided in 2 sections, electrical and computer (coding).
 I did the coding part while my friend and partner Brandon Contreras did the electical part (wiring).
 - A pre-made board was given to us for this course.
 Attached a picture of it
 ![image](https://github.com/user-attachments/assets/14c47e3d-212f-4e74-a146-19f665bfc178)